dmbarbour/wikilon/docs/AwelonLang.md

 The BLAKE2b algorithm could be replaced by another, simply rewriting the entire dictionary, if ever it proves inadequate.
 The proposed base32 alphabet is chosen to avoid accidental offense with pronounceable words.

-*Security Note:* A secure hash should be treated as a bearer token authorizing access to the associated resource.
+*Security Notes:* A secure hash should be treated as a bearer token authorizing access to the associated resource.
 However, it's important that the system must not *leak* this authority.
 In particular, we should guard against timing attacks to discover stored secure hashes.
-Further, there is an attack of the form "does data with this secure hash exist?" where the  attacker might request millions of hashes to discover, for example, a partially known phone number within an otherwise predictable template.
-This attack can be resisted by including an entropy field (or comment) with random data together with the sensitive data.
+Further, there is an attack of the form "does data with this secure hash exist?" where the  attacker might request millions of hashes to discover, for example, an unknown phone number within an otherwise predictable template.
+This can be resisted by including an entropy field within sensitive data.
+Finally, to work with untrusted content distribution services, we could encrypt data using the original hash, and lookup using a hash of hash.

-*Security Note 2:* To work with untrusted content distribution services, we can easily use half our secure hash for lookup and the other half as a symmetric encryption key.

 ### Software Packaging and Distribution

 Awelon is designed for distribution of entire dictionaries.
 An advantage of whole-dictionary distribution is that everything can be curated, tested, known to work nicely together.
 There is no "version hell" of package maintenance.
 Awelon dictionaries can be very large, but *lazy download* of secure hash resources can enable working with dictionaries that contain more data than we use.

-Yet packages remain useful, e.g. for access control, commercial reasons, or real-time update of data packages.
+Packages remain useful, e.g. for access control, commercial reasons, or real-time update of data packages.
 For these cases, we can conveniently align package names with a word prefix.
 This enables a one-line install or update `/packagename- secureHash`, and works nicely with static enforcement of local definitions and value sealers.
 Like conventional software package systems, we would likely develop a community package registry.

-Awelon doesn't have built-in support for namespaces.
-We'll use the full `packagename-` prefix for internal and external references.
-Resulting verbosity can be ameliorated by *Editable Views*.
+However, Awelon doesn't optimize for packages.
+We must use the full `packagename-` prefix for both internal and external references.
+Forking or renaming a package will require rewriting those internal package references - fortunately, that's a simple linear-time operation.
+Verbosity and noise in the user-interface from repeated package prefixes can be ameliorated via *Editable Views*.

 ## Stowage